 Jesus is, therefore, a symbol of creation.
 I explain this in the article, Jesus as the Third Eye Chakra.
 The third eye chakra is our mind’s eye which we can use to create reality.

 But as you know, Jesus is also the immaculate conception of God.
 In my view, God is the androgynous chemical union of the male and female energy, the protons and electrons of an atom.
 The Father Sky-Mother Earth of ancient wisdom.

-We see the same concept in Judaism.
+We see the same concept for the symbolic meaning of vesica piscis in Judaism.
 The flower of life is also devised by interlocking circles – seven of them.
 Seven is a feminine number representing emotion.
 Emotions are measured on a scale of love to fear.
 This will become more apparent later when we discuss the almond connection.

 The flower of life is the basis of the tree of life.
 It has a deep symbolic meaning of spiritual development and the evolution of consciousness.
 Essentially it represents balance and creation.

 The four petals are the foundations of creation which develops from the three – the beginning of consciousness which ultimately evolves into reality.
 Just as atoms are the building blocks of creation.
 Note how the root of the flower of life are four Ichthys.

 In the image above, you will also note that the root of the flower of life is positioned over a well.
 A well is used for storing water and in ancient symbolism – as it is in nature – water is used to symbolise that all life (creation) comes from water.
 This photo was taken at the Castello Aragonese on the island of Ischia, just off the coast of Naples, Italy.

 The Catholic church still uses fish and water to represent creation.
 The bishop’s mitre is a prime example.
 Examine the image below and you can see that the fold in the mitre looks like the open mouth of a fish.